StrungPattern-coder/QuestEd/docs/GETTING_STARTED.md

-# 🎓 PICT German Test Platform - Complete Implementation
+# 🎓 QuestEd - Complete Implementation

 ## ✅ What Has Been Created